How Much Weed Can One Plant Produce?

 2. Light

-Insufficient light especially during the vegetative state drastically impedes the crops’ rate of growth.
-This means that the plants will take longer to transition to flowering and the yields will fall below expectations.
+Insufficient light especially during the vegetative state drastically impedes the crops’ growth rate.
+This means the plants will take longer to flower, and the yields will fall below expectations.

 3. Growth Duration

 Impatience, however, is a farmer’s biggest enemy because it leads to premature harvests.
 This happens commonly around the end of September and early October when outdoor farmers are gearing up for harvesting.
-A few growers who started late in the season tend to feel left out and end up harvesting underdeveloped yields.
+A few growers who started late in the season tend to feel left out and harvest underdeveloped yields.

-Cannabis plants thrive in soil that has a neutral pH because nutrients such as Iron, Nitrogen, and Phosphorous are readily available.
-These nutrients play an important role in the formation of strong branches, stems, and healthy leaves.
+Cannabis plants thrive in soil with a neutral pH because nutrients such as Iron, Nitrogen, and phosphorus are readily available.
+These nutrients play an important role in forming strong branches, stems, and healthy leaves.
 It’s crucial to have a pH meter and soil test kit before germinating your cannabis seeds.

-A marijuana plant cannot produce a good yield when planted in shallow soil, because the roots cannot absorb sufficient nutrients when confined in a small grow pot.
+A marijuana plant cannot yield well when planted in shallow soil because the roots cannot absorb sufficient nutrients when confined in a small grow pot.
 Large pots allow the roots to stretch out and maximize their surface area for oxygen and nutrient absorption.

 5. Climate

-Sativa strains thrive in warm and moderately humid environments and that’s why they tend to have thin leaves to reduce transpiration.
-Indica varieties prefer cool weather and that’s why they tend to thrive in the northern hemisphere compared to pure sativa breeds.
-This knowledge is essential when purchasing clones or seeds because it helps growers to provide the best humidity and temperature inside the grow tents.
+Sativa strains thrive in warm and moderately humid environments, so they tend to have thin leaves to reduce transpiration.
+Indica varieties prefer cool weather, so they tend to thrive in the northern hemisphere compared to pure sativa breeds.
+This knowledge is essential when purchasing clones or seeds because it helps growers provide the best humidity and temperature inside the grow tents.

-A large grow area allows maximum light penetration, making it easier for marijuana plants to carry out photosynthesis.
-Good airflow prevents the accumulation of humidity between the foliage where powdery mildew can occur.
+A large grow area allows maximum light penetration, making it easier for marijuana plants to do photosynthesis.
+Good airflow prevents the accumulation of humidity between the foliage, where powdery mildew can occur.
 The grower also benefits because they have enough space to implement a Screen of Green (SCROG) and maximize yields.

-Confined grow areas affect the plant’s ability to yield since leaves positioned in the middle and near the stem receive insufficient light to carry out photosynthesis.
+Confined grow areas affect the plant’s ability to yield since leaves positioned in the middle and near the stem receive insufficient light for photosynthesis.
 Powdery mildew attacks are more likely to occur due to humidity problems caused by poor airflow.

 7. Wet vs Dry Yield